 HRCPI believes that a positive intervention will result in a positive change.
 People succeed when interventions are positive and supportive.
 Different therapeutic modalities can be used, such as Cognitive Behavioral, Behavioral, and/or System’s Therapies, to only name a few.
 Therapy modalities must be chosen based on client needs, and therefore, modalities named are not conclusive.

-HRCPI believes that a positive, nurturing, family structure shapes appropriate behaviors, and decision making of individuals.
+HRCPI believes that a positive, nurturing family structure shapes the appropriate behaviors and decision-making of individuals.
 However, not everyone is blessed with a nurturing upbringing.
-Sometimes people who have received healthy nurturing may choose to suppress lessons learned in their early years, in order to maintain a relationship or to avoid being alone.
-At times, these individuals embrace dysfunctional patterns of communciation or behaviors, and require a method of unlearning those patterns to facilitate a happy, healthy relationship.
+Sometimes, people who have received healthy nurturing may choose to suppress lessons learned in their early years to maintain a relationship or avoid being alone.
+At times, these individuals embrace dysfunctional patterns of communication or behaviors and require unlearning those patterns to facilitate a happy, healthy relationship.

-Challenges such as marital, or relational discord, divorce, an unsuccessful blended family, parent or spouse in the legal system, and etc., may lead to unhealthy interpersonal experiences.
-As a direct result, an individual may have developed disruptive behaviors, poor decision making, and a poor sense of self leading to stunted personal development.
+Challenges such as marital or relational discord, divorce, an unsuccessful blended family, parent or spouse in the legal system, etc., may lead to unhealthy interpersonal experiences.
+As a direct result, an individual may have developed disruptive behaviors, poor decision-making, and a poor sense of self, leading to stunted personal development.
 This makes it impossible to have a thriving relationship.
-Often times, these individuals are unable to display socially acceptable behaviors, naturally connect with peeor adapt to life’s daily living challenges.
+Oftentimes, these individuals cannot display socially acceptable behaviors and connect with peers to adapt to life’s daily living challenges.
 These individuals need healthy interventions.

-With life, comes change, and with change comes stress.
-Temporary situational stress, anxiety and depression pertaining to job, family and relationship issues is normal, but long-term depression or anxiety is not.
-HRCPI believes that regardless of why people are experiencing difficult times, they can over come them with positive and supportive interventions that are provided by an experienced caring professional.
+With life comes change, and with change comes stress.
+Temporary situational stress, anxiety, and depression about a job, family, and relationship issues are normal, but long-term depression or anxiety is not.
+HRCPI believes that regardless of why people are experiencing difficult times, they can overcome them with positive and supportive interventions provided by an experienced caring professional.